Musically Dido is okay, especially Eyra Norman’s Belinda and the spirited chorales. But it could have been a piece of theatre magic, and wasn’t.

 Leonard Bernstein and André Previn very different animals.
 But their completeness as musicians, their ability to embrace and cherish music of spectacularly diverse genres, their connection with popular culture, their many and varied gifts as conductors, composers, pianists, and impossibly eloquent commentators make them kindred spirits in so many respects.

-Love London Love Culture rounds up the reviews for the Royal Opera House’s production of Così Fan Tutte.
+Love London Love Culture rounds up the reviews for David McVicar’s production of Faust at the Royal Opera House.